 Liberal Arts and Sciences: Childhood Education (Teacher Education Transfer)

-- AA - Transfer Program
+- AS - Transfer Program

-- Department of Dept. of Education
+- Department of Dept. of Education & Human Services

-Put yourself on the accelerated track to a teaching career.
+Put yourself on the accelerated track to a teaching career

 The childhood education associate degree program at Monroe Community College has earned national recognition for excellence.
 Our childhood education program was the first associate degree program to gain admission to Pi Lambda Theta, a national honor society for teacher education.